Skip to main content

 OPDAT.Info@USDOJ.GOV

-OPDAT deploys experienced prosecutors to U.S. embassies around the world to serve as long-term Resident Legal Advisors (RLAs), short-term Intermittent Legal Advisors (ILAs), and International Computer Hacking and Intellectual Property Advisors (ICHIPs) to enhance cooperation in transnational cases and to help partners fight crime in furtherance of U.S. national security.
+OPDAT has Resident Legal Advisors (RLAs), Intermittent Legal Advisors (ILAs), and International Computer Hacking and Intellectual Property Advisors (ICHIPs) posted around the world providing expert assistance and case-based guidance to foreign counterparts to develop justice systems that can combat transnational crime and terrorism in furtherance of U.S. national security.

 OPDAT’s programs are funded through interagency agreements between OPDAT and these United States Government partners: